 Pumas are wild cats and can be dangerous to humans.
 I always kept a safe distance from them during my work.
 Some animals who had known me for months became accustomed to my presence and began to trust me.
 At times, these animals came very close, sometimes even lying down to sleep not far from me.
 I took this behavior to be a sign of trust and confirmation that I had gone about my work with sufficient care.

 Ingo Arndt was born in Frankfurt am Main, Germany.
 From early childhood, he spent every single minute of his spare time outdoors in nature.
-Soon he realised that photography was a useful tool in environmental protection, so, after finishing school in 1992, Ingo plunged into the adventurous life of a professional photographer.
-Since then, he has travelled around the globe for extended periods as a freelance wildlife photographer, photographing reports in which he portrays animals and their habitats.
+Soon he realized that photography was a useful tool in environmental protection, so, after finishing school in 1992, Ingo plunged into the adventurous life of a professional photographer.
+Since then, he has traveled around the globe for extended periods as a freelance wildlife photographer, photographing reports in which he portrays animals and their habitats.
 In the past few years he has been mainly on assignment for GEO and National Geographic Magazine.
 With his images, Ingo wants to stimulate and increase the awareness of his viewing audience and show them the magnificence of nature.

 His adventures with the pumas in Torres del Paine National Park have also been published in the book PumaLand (2019).